th-m-vogel/Max-Patches/M4L-Devices/AudioReactiveVideoSynth/README.md

 # ACTUAL STATE

-De facto original.
-For now I just added a vizzy av-recorder.

-![Screenshot](./Device-Screenshot.png)

-# NEXT STEPS

-Understand what was done and use it to develop furter from here ... we will see.

 1st relaese:
 - added direct recording function
-- some internal rework, got some understanding of the internals
+- some internal rework, got some understanding of the internal working
 - new UI
 - added a skybox

+![Screenshot](./Device-Screenshot.png)

+# NEXT STEPS

+~~- Understand what was done and use it to develop furter from here ... we will see.~~
+- improve on animation
+- improve on video effects

 # Remarks